-The C&C trap consists of the creamy white panels, space 2.5 cm apart.
-The two outer part rectangular paperboard me.
-14.0 cm.
-One or bo The adhesive panel sticky material (Figure has one or more holes which allow air to circulate through.
-The trap is used with a polymeric panel containing an olfactory attractant (usually trimedlure), which is placed between the two outer panels.
+The C&C trap consists of three creamy white panels, spaced pproxima 2.5 cm apart.
+The two outer e made of nels rectangular paperboard measu 14.0 cm.
+One or both ane are sticky material (Figure 1) adhesive panel has one or more hold which allow air to p is used with a circulate through.
+The t polymeric panel containing an olfactory attractant (usually trimedlure), which is placed between the two outer panels.
 The polymeric panels come in two sizes - standard and half panel.
 The standard panel (15.2 cm $\times$ 15.2 cm) contains 20 g of TML, while the half size $(7.6 \text{ cm} \times 15.2 \text{ cm})$ contains 10 g.
 The entire unit is held together with clips, and suspended in the tree canopy with a wire hanger.